AlikRothschild/XAMS/README.md

 Description
 -----------
-XIMERIX Language was developed for an advanced and fast applications upon creating, managing and hosting websites on a blockchain.
+XIMERIX framework was developed for building advanced and fast applications on blockchain like bitcoin, litcoin, abwebcash, rfxcoin.
+Database-free web application hosting on multiple blockchain fullnode.

 Notable features
 ----------------